spectrocloud/librarium/content/docs/00-release-notes.md

 ### Features:

-* Support for the cloud provider, [Cox Edge](/clusters/public-cloud/cox-edge/), is now available in Palette.
+* Support for the [Cox Edge](/clusters/public-cloud/cox-edge/) cloud provider is now available in Palette.

 * Palette introduces a new user sign-in flow for users who previously created an account through SSO and who are a member of different organizations.
 Palette prompts you to select the organization to log in to.
 If you need help remembering, you can retrieve it using “Forgot your organization name?”.
 * Palette now provides a streamlined experience for users when installing [Kubernetes dashboard](/integrations/spectro-k8s-dashboard).
 When adding Kubernetes dashboard as a pack, Palette displays relevant configuration items directly in the pack UI.
 * Palette now auto-cleans deleted clusters, deployments, cluster profiles, cloud accounts, edge hosts, and other resources.
 Users can expect auto cleanup to take approximately 15 minutes.
 * Additional filtering options are available to apply to clusters.
 Users can filter by region and country with pre-populated values based on cluster information and by ‘Unknown’ state.
 * Palette now provides a way to search and filter private cloud gateways (PCGs) by resource tag.
 * Palette provides the ability to schedule OS patching for enterprise clusters and PCGs.
-OS patching applies to clusters that have a masterpool with multiple nodes.
+OS patching applies to clusters that have a master pool with multiple nodes.
 * Palette provides a **tag.update** permission that can be assigned to user roles that allows modifying resource tags.
 * Palette introduces a Software Bill of Materials [(SBOM) scan](/clusters/cluster-management/compliance-scan/#sbom:dependencies&vulnerabilities) capability that can be invoked manually or scheduled to run on tenant clusters.
 Multiple output formats are available.
 * Palette offers two new app services: CockroachDB and HashiCorp Vault.